 Stress is a killjoy.
 Okay?
 We said it.
 It wreaks havoc on our bodies, but the toll it takes on our emotions is often the first disruption we notice.
 With daily stress, we’re more angsty than amiable and more preoccupied than present.

 The third step in our roadmap relies on the magic of microdosing…and microdosing THC, to be specific.
 Many experts now believe that smaller doses of cannabis offer the most notable benefits.
-According to Third Wave, individuals who routinely microdose with THC report “higher levels of creativity, more energy, increased focus, and improved relational skills, as well as reduced anxiety, stress, and even depression.”
+According to Third Wave, individuals who routinely microdose with THC report “higher levels of creativity, more energy, increased focus, and improved relational skills,” as well as reduced worry, tension, and mental distress.

 But, what exactly is a microdose?